-- English Language (first or second language) (decided by the Head of EAL and Academic English).
-For students who study the second language English Language course, additional time is allocated to support language development.
+- English Language (1st or 2nd language) (Decided by the Head EAL and Academic English) - For students who study the 2nd language English Language course additional time is allocated to support development.
 This takes place during the school day when other subjects are being taught.
 Students are assessed as to whether they will take English as a first language or as a second language at the end of Year 9.
-Should a student follow the second language IGCSE, their chosen options will be reduced from 4 to 3 to provide the necessary time.
-Students and parents will be advised if this is the case. - English Literature - Mathematics - Science - Either Coordinated Science (where you study all three sciences Biology, Chemistry, and Physics.
-This is worth 2 IGCSE qualifications); - Or Separate Sciences (where you study all three sciences Biology, Chemistry, and Physics at a higher level.
-This is worth 3 IGCSE qualifications). - Wellbeing a non-examined course. - Physical Education this is non-examined course and is NOT the same as the IGCSE PE subject offered as an option) - Vietnamese if you are a Vietnamese national (only holding a Vietnamese passport), you have to continue your Vietnamese studies until the end of Year 11.
+Should a student follow the 2nd Language IGCSE their chosen options will be reduced from 4 to 3 to provide the necessary time.
+Students and parents will be consulted if this is the case. - English Literature - Mathematics - Science (Decided by the Head of Science) - Either Coordinated Science (where you study all three sciences Biology Chemistry -Physics.
+This is worth 2 IGCSE qualifications). - Or Separate Sciences (where you study all three sciences Biology Chemistry Physics at a higher level.
+This is worth 3 IGCSE qualifications). - The decision on which course a student is eligible for will be made by the Head of Science. - International Life Skills (ILS) a non-examined course. - Physical Education (this is non-examined course and is NOT the same as the IGCSE PE subject offered as an option) - Vietnamese - If you are a Vietnamese national (only holding a Vietnamese passport) then you have to continue your Vietnamese until the end of Year 11.
 This is currently not an IGCSE examination subject.